GluuFederation/docs-ce-prod/docs/source/user-management/local-user-management.md

 ![2FA IDs](../img/admin-guide/user/admin_users_2fa.png)

+### Managing associated authorizations

+If the user has previously granted authorization to release their data to specific applications, this can also be managed in LDAP.
+There is a branch called `ou=clientAuthorizations,inum=...,ou=people,o=...,o=gluu`

+There can be several `oxId= ...` entries underneath.
+Every entry has the `oxAuthClientId` attribute, which is the inum of the OpenID client for which the user has authorized consent.

+To remove consent for a user/client pair, manually remove the corresponding `oxId=...` subentry.

+To also remove the refresh tokens, check the clients branch `ou=clients,o=...,o=gluu`.

+Under the `oxAuthGrantId=...` branch, there will be subentries for `uniqueIdentifier=...`.
+Those have the following attributes which map client, user and type of token issued: `oxAuthClientId`, `oxAuthUserId`, `oxAuthTokenType`.
+Delete the `uniqueIdentifier=...` entries as needed. oxAuth will also clear those automatically as per the `oxAuthExpiration` attribute.

 ## Manage Groups in oxTrust
 Out of the box, the Gluu Server includes one group: the Gluu Manager Group (`gluuManager`).
 Groups can be added and populated as